dkvz/music-planning-backend/README.md

 I decided to use this package because it's mentioned on the SQLite website: https://github.com/mapbox/node-sqlite3

 Server will expect a database to be found in the "database" folder, with the filename provided in config.js.
-You can copy and rename the planning.empty.sqlite file.
+You can initialize the database using "sqlite_model.sql" at the root of the project.

 All the database access methods are supposed to be surrounded by try catch somehow.
 All of them will return promises.